transistor1/shellista/Readme.md

 This is an intial (rough) port of a script I put together for another python interpreter on the app store.
 I'll be porting the rest of the commands soon: unzip, ungzip, untar, wget/curl (basic download functionality) Enjoy :)

 For the interested programmer: This script uses a pure python re-implementation of some of the more basic globbing of "bash" which I wrote up myself.
 It's a little different than shlex, glob, or shlex+glob in that matching happens in a single parsing run through.
 It depends on glob for wildcard handling, but only after my code has already handled all character escapes and word parsing.
-An example where shlex/glob fails: In the current working directory are three files: 'test apple', 'peach', 'test a*' (with an asterisk as part of the name) The command to parse is the string: rm 'test a*' peach shlex interprets it as ['rm', 'test a*', 'peach'], which glob then interprets the file portion as a match of three files: ['test apple', 'test a*', 'peach']. shlex unfortunately clobbers quotes that in a bash environment specify that the special character should be treated as a literal.
+An example where shlex/glob fails: In the current working directory are three files: `test apple`, `peach`, `test a*` (with an asterisk as part of the name) The command to parse is the string: `rm 'test a*'` peach shlex interprets it as `['rm', 'test a*', 'peach']`, which glob then interprets the file portion as a match of three files: `['test apple', 'test a*', 'peach']`. shlex unfortunately clobbers quotes that in a bash environment specify that the special character should be treated as a literal.
 This would result in deletion of all 3 files.
-With my parser, the single quotes around 'test a*' are interpreted bash-style to mean escaping of the special character '*' - disabling it as a wildcard match and turning it into a literal match, resulting in the deletion of only two files: 'test a*' and 'peach'.
+With my parser, the single quotes around `'test a*'` are interpreted bash-style to mean escaping of the special character `*` - disabling it as a wildcard match and turning it into a literal match, resulting in the deletion of only two files: `test a*` and `peach`.

 ---

 New Additions:

  - Integrate minimal pipista functionality
-  - pdown - PyPi download
+  - `pdown` - PyPi download
-  - psrch - PyPi search
+  - `psrch` - PyPi search
  - Minimal Git functionality
-  - git init - Initialize git repo
+  - `git init` - Initialize git repo
-  - git add - Stage one or more files
+  - `git add` - Stage one or more files
-  - git commit - Commit staged files
+  - `git commit` - Commit staged files
-  - git clone - clone a public repo (no auth)
+  - `git clone` - clone a public repo (no auth)
-  - git push - push commits via web
+  - `git push` - push commits via web
-  - git modified - see which files are currently modified
+  - `git modified` - see which files are currently modified
-  - git log - doesn't currently work
+  - `git log` - doesn't currently work
- - untgz - a convenience wrapper to untar and ungzip at the same time
+ - `untgz` - a convenience wrapper to untar and ungzip at the same time
- - Ripped @mark_tully's wget - thanks Mark!
+ - Ripped @mark_tully's `wget` - thanks Mark!
- - Simple Python sub-shell by typing 'shell', 'python', or '!'
+ - Simple Python sub-shell by typing `shell`, `python`, or `!`
-  - Running a file directly doesn't work (e.g. 'python somefile.py'), though I tried
+  - Running a file directly doesn't work (e.g. `python somefile.py`), though I tried
   - Single-line commands only

 [1]: http://omz-forums.appspot.com/pythonista/post/5302343285342208